farhan020-hub/MindGarden-Webapp/README.md

 - MindGarden is a mental health app that will help you improve your mental health by taking an assessment reading blogs and communicating in a community forum with other users

-## Disclaimer!

-- `Please note that the links to the web application and backend routes provided above may not be accessible.
-This could be due to the expiration of the free trial hosting services.
-If the links are unavailable, consider deploying the application locally following the instructions provided.`

 ## Description

 - This React application is built using [create-react-app](https://create-react-app.dev/).